FUSIONFoundation/efsn/README.md

 2. Put your keystore file in `YOURDIRECTORY/UTC...`

 3. Put the password.txt file in: `YOURDIRECTORY/password.txt`

+4. (Optional) Add flag "-a" or "--autobt" to enabled auto-purchase tickets.

 `Note: The password file must be named password.txt and the keystore file name must start with UTC...`